-It is a typical Odia dessert which is a bit similar to Kheer (Khiri).
-Basic difference that it has marble-sized rice balls in it.
-It finds place as one of the offerings to Goddess Lakshmi in Manabasa Gurubar Puja in the month of Margasir.
+It is a typical Odia dessert which is a little similar to Kheer (Khiri).
+The basic difference is that it contains small marble-sized balls made of rice.
+It finds place as one of the offerings to Goddess Lakshmi on the occasion of Manabasa Gurubar Puja in the month of Margasir.

 150 gm raw rice (arua chaula)